guiattard/geoscience-notebooks/README.md

 # PythonForGeosciences
-In this repository, you will find all jupyter notebook published on my blog.
+In this repository, you will find all jupyter notebooks published on my blog.

 To know more, please visit https://guillaumeattard.com/blog/